Shopping for Alabama auto insurance? Read on for a full look at some of the top providers in the state.

 Of course, the best way to find the cheapest insurance option in any state is to compare personalized quotes across providers.
-Use the tool below to get free Alabama car insurance quotes from top-rated providers.
+Use the tool above to get free Alabama car insurance quotes from top-rated providers.

 Cheapest Car Insurance Companies In Alabama

 According to our cost estimates, USAA, Geico, and Nationwide are among the cheapest full-coverage providers in Alabama.

 The average premium for Alabama auto insurance was $905 in 2018 when the NAIC issued its most recent insurance cost report.
 Here’s a breakdown of average annual premiums for Alabama auto insurance:

 *To calculate average expenditures, NAIC assumed that all insured vehicles would carry liability coverage but not necessarily collision or comprehensive.
 Total cost per year measures what consumers actually spent.

 The average insurance premium across all states for the same year was $1,056.
 This means that Alabama auto insurance is relatively cheaper than auto insurance policies in other states.

 Young drivers can pay significantly more for car insurance in Alabama.

 Alabama Car Insurance Rates By Gender

 According to our rate estimates, gender doesn’t affect car insurance costs in Alabama much.